Documentation Index

 • If a user is created and then deleted within the sync period, their data will still appear in the CSV.

-When creating a new Microsoft Azure Blob Storage integration or editing the current one, Insider One performs an automated test to verify the integration works correctly by placing a test file in the specified bucket.
+When creating a new Microsoft Azure Blob Storage integration or editing the current one, Insider One performs an automated test to verify the integration works correctly by placing a test file in the specified containes.

 If the provided credentials lack permissions to delete objects, the test file cannot be removed and will remain in the bucket after the test.